The Chinese overseas education market and how to market your courses online to attract Chinese students.

 Create an official subscription account on ‘WeChat’ and use your page to present information on key courses suitable for the Chinese market.
 It is the perfect forum to disseminate content, start conversations and answer questions for potential students.

-Starting and facilitating group chats concerned with your college, university or courses you offer can be effective.
+Starting and facilitating group chats concerned with your college, university, or the courses you offer can be effective.
 Direct communication with students on social media is important.
 It is also a good opportunity to disseminate interesting content and articles in Chinese that can be shared amongst users to generate more interest in your establishment.

-Take time to understand how these networks work, they operate in a very different digital landscape and are not simply ‘copy cat’ platforms.
-WeChat has developed into one of the most integrated, effective social platforms in the world boasting a variety of functions few can claim to match (e-wallet, gaming, messenger, social network, micro stores, taxi app).
+Take time to understand how these networks work, they operate in a very different digital landscape and are not simply ‘copycat’ platforms.
+WeChat has developed into one of the most integrated, effective social platforms in the world boasting a variety of functions few can claim to match (e-wallet, gaming, messenger, social network, micro-stores, taxi app).